hakanonymos/steal-chrome-password-all-version/README.md

 pyinstaller password_stealer.py -F -w

-password_stealer is your file python,you can change the name
+password_stealer is your python file,you can change the name

 # Demo Video Youtube